 Admissions

-First-time clients in Lynchburg, Campbell, Amherst, and Appomattox can visit Horizon's Langhorne Wellness Center for their initial assessment.
+First-time clients in Lynchburg, Amherst, Appomattox, Bedford and Campbell can visit Horizon's Langhorne Wellness Center for their initial assessment.
 The Admissions Department is your primary point of contact to set up your profile and schedule an evaluation.

 E2a1db0f3149d75dc3075e33d57a3b96